Permafrost/Tundra/SERVICES.md

       task is considered late if it doesn't execute exactly at its scheduled time).
-    * `action` is an optional choice which determines what happens to the task when its determined to be late:
+    * `action` is an optional choice which determines what happens to the task when its determined to be late.
-      * `run immediately`
+      * `run immediately` - the default if `action` is not specified
       * `skip and run at next scheduled interval`
       * `suspend`

-      If not specified, defaults to `run immediately`.
   * `repeat` is an optional `IData` document containing arguments only applicable when the schedule type is `repeat`.
     * `interval` is an optional [XML] duration determining how often the scheduled task will execute.
 If not specified, defaults to `PT60S` (60 seconds).
   * `complex` is an optional `IData` document containing arguments only applicable when the schedule type is `complex`.
     * `months` is an optional list of months of the year, provided as an integer between 1 (January) and 12 (December), the schedule